Charles H. Hennekens, M.D., Dr.P.H., F.A.C.P.M., F.A.C.C.

 • Preventive and Internal Medicine: Research, Clinical, Teaching, and Training

-• Epidemiology: Prevention and Treatment of Chronic (especially Cardiovascular and Cancer) and Acute Diseases
+• Epidemiology: Prevention and Treatment of Chronic (especially Cardiovascular and Cancer) as well as Acute Diseases

 • Study Design: Strengths and Limitations of Descriptive and Analytic Studies (Case-Control, Cohort and Randomized Trials)